abrandoned/activerecord-jdbcvertica-adapter/README.md

 # Activerecord::Jdbcvertica::Adapter
-ActiveRecord adapter for Vertica databases (version 5,6,7) that works on Jruby with Vertica JDBC adapter
+ActiveRecord adapter for Vertica databases that works on JRuby with Vertica JDBC adapter

 ## Installation